Ajit Pai: Section 230

 On October 15, 2020, Pai released an official statement pledging that he would clarify Section 230, a portion of the Communications Decency Act that provides immunity for website publishers of third-party content.
 President Donald Trump had previously threatened to punish Facebook and Twitter for alleged anti-conservative bias after the companies blocked a series of New York Post stories about the Hunter Biden email controversy.
 Under Section 230, social media companies are granted First Amendment rights, but are legally distinct from press publications.

-Personal life

-In 2010, Pai married Janine Van Lancker, a physician and allergist.
-They have two children and live in Arlington, Virginia.
+Harassment claims

 In 2017, Pai publicly complained that net neutrality protesters had targeted his family.
 Messages directed at his children were put up near his suburban Virginia home saying that "They will come to know the truth.
-Dad murdered Democracy in cold blood" and "How will they ever look you in the eye again?".
-No group took responsibility for the provocative signs, though the advocacy organization Popular Resistance left flyers on Pai's neighbors' doors that included his picture, age, and weight as part of a campaign they called "Ajit-ation".
+Dad murdered Democracy in cold blood" and "How will they ever look you in the eye again?"
+No group took responsibility for the provocative signs, although the advocacy organization Popular Resistance left flyers on Pai's neighbors' doors that included his picture, age, and weight as part of a campaign they called "Ajit-ation".